DayanaMRamirez316/quake2-FinalProject/README.md

 SET UP
 ======================

-clone github files
+clone github repository

 git clone [url]

-files should now be in your folder
+cd quake2-FinalProject

+Then go into  visual studio and open quake2.sln

+Build the mode in Release mode

+look for the .dll ex: game/release/gamex86.dll

 copy the mod files(.dll, .cfg,...) and place them in a folder where the game exacutable resides for me it was: